Next-di-mension/GraphNetErrorMitigator/README.md

 2. Model Training and Testing

 ### Data Generation
+First make sure to have created a data directory if it doesnt exist already.
 To generate training data, run `training_data_generation.py` using the appropriate parameters in the configuration file depending on the molecule.
 For example, to generate training data for the H4 molecule, run:
 ```python
 python src/training_data_generation.py --config config/molecule.yml
 ```